axiros/terminal_markdown_viewer/README.md

 - Refactor the implementation, using a config class
 - Lines separators not optimal ([nd](https://www.npmjs.com/package/nd) does better)
-- Some inline tags shown as html (nested lis)
 - Test light colorscheme
 - Dimming
 - A few grey scale and 8 color themes
 - Sorting of the json by luminance
 - Some themes have black as darkest color, change to dark grey
-- Common Mark instead of markdown.
+- Common Mark instead of markdown

 # Credits